-Note: The number of web clients that can be used at the same time depends on your license.
+Note: The number of zenon Web Clients that can be used at the same time depends on your license.

 Attention: This may need to be added as a "trusted site" in the Internet Explorer settings under Extras -> Internet options -> Security.